milofultz/swiki/README.md

 Flag | Effect
 --- | ---
---delete-current-html | Non-recursively delete all existing HTML files in the build directory --no-fatfile | Do not create [fatfile](#fatfile) on build
+--delete-current-html, -d | Non-recursively delete all existing HTML files in the build directory --no-fatfile, -nf | Do not create [fatfile](#fatfile) on build

 ### Fatfile

 A `fatfile.html` will be created when making your wiki.
 This fatfile contains all of your page contents compiled into one huge file for easy searching and stumbling on new content.

 ### Ignoring Files and Folders